justinjest/EVEST/readme.md

 When you run the file for the first time you will generate a preference file in ./data.
 This will enable you to set the range of items you want to look at, and limit your buy and sell orders to only items that are relevent to you.

-#### Station

-EVEST currently supports the 3 largest markets in EVE, Jita, Dodixie, and Amarr VIII

-#### Time period

-This is the average of the historical database that you care about, all price comparisons will be over the average of this period.

-#### Market Size

-This will limit the items to only items that have this volume of trading.
-Market size is price * items traded over the time period you select

-#### Market Volume

-The minimum number of items moved over the time period you selected

-#### Taxes

-These are the fees that our simulated agent will pay when they make a transaction.
-At max skills they are: sales tax:       1.0 buy broker fee:  3.3 sell broker fee: 3.3

-### REPL functions
+### Menu Items

 #### Update databases

-Updates databases if it has been at least 1 day for your historical database and at least 15 minutes for your live database
+Updates databases so you're always looking at the newest possible information.
+Running this command will update your historical information if it's older than 1 day old, and your live information if it's older than 15 minutes.

 #### Produce order sheet

-Returns a list of item names to consider buying with your preferences
+Returns a list of items to consider trading based on the criteria you set in your preferences.

 #### Make Transactions

-Your player will buy and sell the items that are on your current order sheet
+If you want to do some EVE-style paper trading, hit this button!
+An imaginary player will player will buy and sell the items that are on your current order sheet.
+Come back later to see if you've made a profit!

 #### Update preferences

-Allows you to update your preferences
+Allows you to update and fine-tune your preferences.

 #### Quit

-Quits the program
+Quits the program. :'(